firewalld for Beginners¶

 Saving your changes¶

 Warning: Seriously, read this next bit.

 firewalld's configuration are temporary.
 If you restart the whole

 firewalld service, or restart your machine, none of your changes to the firewall will be saved unless you do one of two very specific things.

-It's best practice to test all of your changes one by one, reloading your firewall config as you go.
-That way, if you accidentally lock yourself out of anything, you can restart the service (or the machine), all of those changes disappear as mentioned above.
+It's best practice to test your changes individually, reloading your firewall config as you go.
+If you accidentally lock yourself out of anything, you can restart the service (or the machine), and all of those changes disappear, as mentioned above.